Learning Outcomes

 Pre-completion Searches and Enquiries

-Before completion, the buyer’s (tenant’s) solicitor must carry out pre-completion searches to ensure there have been no adverse changes to the title or other risks since the initial investigation.
+Before completion, the tenant’s solicitor must carry out pre-completion searches to ensure there have been no adverse changes to the title or other risks since the initial investigation.
+These searches update title information and, critically, provide a priority period to protect registration of the lease (or of an assignment of an existing lease).
+The precise search regime depends on whether the relevant title is registered or unregistered.

-For registered land, an OS1 (whole) or OS2 (part) search should be made against the title number from the search from date on the official copies.
-This search provides a 30-working-day priority period for registration and reveals any new entries since the official copies were issued.
+For registered land, an OS1 (official search with priority of the whole) or OS2 (official search with priority of part) should be made against the title number from the “search from” date shown on the official copies (not the edition date).
+This search provides a 30-working-day priority period and reveals any new entries since the official copies were issued.
+If the lease is of part, the OS2 will ordinarily require submission of a clear plan of the part affected.

-- Bankruptcy search (K16) against the tenant (if borrowing)
+- Bankruptcy search (K16) against the tenant where borrowing is involved, ensuring no bankruptcy proceedings are pending

 Key Term: priority period

-The period during which the applicant’s registration is protected from adverse entries made after the search date.
+The period during which the applicant’s registration (for registered land) or completion (for unregistered land) is protected from adverse entries made after the search date.

 Worked Example 1.2